The Mechanics of

 The punctuation still stays inside the quotation marks.

-If you’re
+If you’re writing

-writing a characters thoughts,
+a characters thoughts, something

-quotation marks.
-For example, if Brian’s
+marks.
+For example, if Brian’s just

-church, Brian thought.]
-Some
+Brian thought.]
+Some authors

-authors choose to put thoughts in italics to differentiate them.
+choose to put thoughts in italics to differentiate them.
 I myself like doing this.
 I would write this sentence like this: [I need to go to church, Brian thought.]
 That is all a matter of the author’s

 preference though.